maulsy01/HappyReportAnalysis/journals/syd-journal.md

 #### November 13, 2018

 While Sam worked on setting up the github website, I worked on cleaning and combining the data sets for the three years of data into one.
+I had to change the column names in the 2017 data set so they are the same as the other two data sets.
+After I changed the column names, I added a column to each data set with the year so we will know the year after the data sets are combined.
+I then wanted to create a column in the 2017 data for region using the region information in the other data sets.

+#### November 14, 2018